zeal-io/rn-test-task/README.md

 # Test Task.

+> For you convenience We will only test the app on the IOS simulator.

 [Deisgn](https://excalidraw.com/#json=0CjQItfIb4QhikAgV6l24,s1vc1m5913MTjUxzc8Dpug)

-Descriptions:

-> given he design above, create a React native app that have the following screens.
+**given he design above, create a React native app that have the following screens.**

 ## Auth Screen